Laura Pendergest-Holt: Guilty plea

 On June 21, 2012, Pendergest-Holt pleaded guilty before federal judge David Hittner to obstructing the SEC's investigation into the Stanford operation.
 She admitted that despite knowing that she was incapable of testifying about the vast majority of that portfolio, she agreed to testify before the SEC.
 She acknowledged that her eventual appearance and sworn testimony before the SEC was a stall tactic designed to frustrate the SEC's efforts to obtain important information about SIB's investment portfolio, and that it was an intentional effort to impede the SEC's investigation and help SIB continue operating.
 Prosecutors offered a deal that allowed her to plead to one count because she did not know about the fraud until early 2009—shortly before its collapse.
 She admitted that she withheld information about Tier III in order to give the firm "time to correct the disclosures, amend them, so we could fall into line."

 On September 13, 2012, she was sentenced to three years in prison and three years of supervised release.
 Overcome by emotion, she apologized for trusting Stanford.
 "He didn't deserve my trust," she said.
 "And in so trusting, I harmed others."
 This statement angered prosecutors, who felt she was downplaying the seriousness of her crime.
 She asked Hittner for permission to self-report to prison in a month so she could arrange for her daughter's care.
 However, Hittner rejected that request and remanded her to custody immediately.

 Pendergest-Holt, Federal Bureau of Prisons (BOP)#43550-279, was released from BOP custody on April 23, 2015.

+The former head of Antigua and Barbuda’s Financial Services Regulatory Commission (FSRC), Leroy King, also involved in the Allen Stanford Ponzi Scheme fraud, was charged by the US authorities.
+Extradited to the US in November 2019 and pleaded guilty to obstructing a proceeding before the SEC and to conspiracy to obstruct a Commission proceeding in United States, in February 2021 was sentenced to 10 years in prison.